Skip links

 With a decrease in the level of cortisol, your body will have the opportunity for homeostasis or achieve a balance.
 You will then be able to make a state of restful awareness.
 This state will allow your body to recover and heal.

 You can address the effects of the fight-or-flight response.
 The increased blood pressure and heart rate, as well as the suppressed immunity, can normalize.
-In short, restful awareness is that state wherein both your mind and your body can start to heal itself.
+In short, restful awareness is that state wherein both your mind and your body can start to heal themselves.

 How to Practice Meditation for Drug Addiction Recovery